Ohio Insurance Continuing Education

 Ohio 3 Hour Ethics Review

-This course satisfies all 3 hours of ethics training for any OH insurance producer, and applies to producers in all lines.
+This course satisfies all 3 hours of ethics training for any Ohio insurance producer, and applies to producers in all lines.
 No additional reporting fees.

 Ohio 21 Hour Property & Casualty Review

 This course will review key concepts and principles of Property & Casualty Insurance.
-This course provides 21 hours of Property & Casualty continuing education, and the mandatory exam.
+This course provides 21 hours of Property & Casualty continuing education.
 No additional reporting fees.

 Course ID: 45120

 This course applies to producers who need to renew their Long-Term Care Certification to continue selling LTC Insurance.
 In it, we'll review key principles and concepts related to long-term care insurance policies.
 No additional reporting fees.

 Ohio 4 Hour Annuity Best Interest